 Halloween is my favorite Holiday.
-I love the costumes and the cool weather.
-The fall foilage.
-We’re busy preparing for our trick-or-treat festivities, picking out costumes (will they match as a theme, or is everyone going solo?), thinking up tricks and looking for the perfect treats.
+I love the costumes and the cool weather—the fall foliage.
+We’re busy preparing for our trick-or-treat festivities, picking out costumes (will they match as a theme, or is everyone going solo?), thinking up tricks, and looking for the perfect treats.

 In the past, I’ve made costumes that have appeared on the Chicago Blackhawks website:

-We’ve gone as Sesame Street (one of my favorite years)
+We’ve gone as Sesame Street characters (one of my favorite years)

-I stayed up long nights sewing Looney Tunes:
+I stayed up long nights sewing Looney Tunes costumes: